azzam528/azzam528/README.md

 # 👨‍💻 About Me

-I am an **Industrial Informatics Engineering student at Politeknik Manufaktur Bandung** with a strong interest in **Cloud Computing, Networking, DevOps, and Backend Engineering**.
+I am an **Industrial Informatics Engineering student at Politeknik Manufaktur Bandung** with a strong interest in **Cloud Computing, Networking, and Backend Engineering**.

 My focus is building **reliable and scalable systems** by combining software development, infrastructure management, and automation.
 I have experience developing backend services using **FastAPI**, managing databases, configuring network infrastructures, and working with **Linux-based environments and virtualization technologies**.